Product and coproduct in string topology

 \item (Support) If $Z\in C_{\ast }(\Lambda )$ has the property that every nonconstant loop in its image has at most $k$-fold intersections, then

 for $\Delta\colon H_*(\Lambda M)\to H_{*+1}(\Lambda M)$ the map induced by the circle action on $\Lambda M$. \end{enumerate} \end{Th}

-The last part of the theorem confirms the essence of the geometry behind the homology coproduct: It looks for self-intersections and cuts them apart.
+The vanishing part is a form of involutive identity.
+Its proof uses the intermediate result that the Chas-Sullivan product is almost completely trivial on the subspace $\La\x_M\La\subset \La\x \La$ of pairs of loops that already have the same basepoint, see Proposition~\ref{prop:CSF2}.
+The last part of the theorem confirms the essence of the geometry behind the homology coproduct: it looks for self-intersections and cuts them apart.
+The corresponding result for the unlifted coproduct $\vee$ is stated in Theorem~\ref{thm:coproduct2}.
 The proof of this result was made possible by Theorem~\ref{Th:CSGH}.

-We define in Section~\ref{sec:int} the \emph{intersection multiplicity} $ \func{int}([Z])$ of a homology class $[Z]\in H_*(\Lambda)$; it has the property that $\func{int}([Z])\le k$ whenever there exists a representative of $[Z]$ with image in the loops with at most $ k$--fold intersections (in the sense of Definition~\ref{def:kfold}).
-The above result shows that if $\func{int}([Z])\le k$, then $\widehat{\vee}^k [Z] = 0$, or equivalently that when $\widehat{\vee}^k[Z]\neq 0$, then \emph{ any} chain representative of $[Z]$ must have at least one loop with a $k+1$ --fold intersection in its image.
+We define in Section~\ref{sec:int} the \emph{intersection multiplicity} $ \func{int}([Z])$ of a homology class $[Z]\in H_*(\Lambda)$; it has the property that $\func{int}([Z])\le k$ whenever there exists a representative of $[Z]$ with image in the loops with at most $ k$-fold intersections (in the sense of Definition~\ref{def:kfold}).
+The above result shows that if $\func{int}([Z])\le k$, then $\widehat{\vee}^k [Z] = 0$, or equivalently that when $\widehat{\vee}^k[Z]\neq 0$, then \emph{ any} chain representative of $[Z]$ must have at least one loop with a $k+1$ -fold intersection in its image.
 For spheres and projective spaces, we get the following stronger statement: